• Skip to main content

 Remove Location Option on Mac

-After adding Location to all the Photos, you can follow the steps below to Sort Photos by Location on your Mac.
+After adding Location to Photos, you can follow the steps below to Sort Photos by Location on your Mac.

-1. Open the Photos app on your Mac and then click on the Places tab from the side menu (See image below).
+1. Open the Photos app on your Mac > click on Places tab in the side menu.

 2. Once you click on Places, you will now see a map, along with a photo on the map, indicating the total number of Photos taken at a particular Location.